-But you can always consider other note-taking apps like Google Drive (which includes Docs and Sheets).
+But you can always consider other note-taking apps.
+Google Workspace (formerly G Suite) includes Docs and Sheets.
+It also has secure cloud storage to save your files.
 These digital notebooks are easier to navigate where you can use keyboard shortcuts to search certain text.
 On the other hand, I have to manually remember the categories that are contained in each physical notebook.

 Once you decide on the notebook you’ll use, let’s move on to the various categories.

 I love to note down motivational quotations and wise sayings.
 Those that teach you about

 They can be memorable quotations from books, television drama series or movies.
 Or even beautiful wallpapers that you stumble upon.

 There are lessons we can learn from them.
 Like how to be a better person.